rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

-This article describes how to use the chroot operation for the user to their home directory and create a bind mount within that home directory for any of the external (document root) directories that they need to access.
+This article describes how to use the chroot operation for the user to their home directory and create a bind mount within that home directory for any of the external (document root) directories to which they need access.
 A bind mount is the only way to give the user access to data outside of their chroot directory.
 You are not able to use a symbolic link (symlink) to data outside of the chroot directory into it (for example, `ln -s /home/user/http /var/www/http`).
 After the chroot operation, the file system has no knowledge of any data outside of the chroot directory.
 This lack of knowledge breaks the symlink.